tasmota/docs/docs/Getting-Started.md

 ![Flash succeeded](https://user-images.githubusercontent.com/5904370/55690010-489c3100-598c-11e9-8135-e44469037e11.png)

-Unplug your serial programming adapter or device and plug it back in or connect to another power source.
+The device can be powered up with another power source but if the serial programming adapter is used, and GPIO0 and GND are connected with a wired bridge, then remove the bridge before powering up the device into **run mode**.
 Your device is now ready for [Initial configuration](#initial-configuration).  -->

 ### esptool.py